-Relationships are hard and there is not one set right way or wrong way to do them.
+Relationships are hard and there is not a right way or wrong way to be in one.
 I know I am no shining example of relationship bliss but I have had my successes and from those I have learned some important tricks to connecting to people wholly and positively.
 Here is the best relationship advice I can share so far.

 It takes time.
 This is not a one-time-and-you-know kind of situation but rather a trial and error, learn-as-you-go life lesson.

 We are not born with the knowledge about how to be great in a relationship and it’s OK if it takes multiple tries to figure out who you are.

 Once you know who you are, you can relate to another person without worrying about yourself because you already know who you are.
 You can relate with ease and feel confident in your relationships.
 You know if the relationship is right for you or wrong for you and you are comfortable acting on your feelings.

 Get to know yourself and your world will open up really positively.

 I encourage you to try learning who you are in your daily life.
 Stop and pay attention to how you react to the things around you.
 How do you feel about events that happen?
 How do you respond and relate to other people?
 What do you like and dislike?